|

 - Ideally, exercise with someone you trust and knows you have diabetes.

-Show them what to do if you begin experiencing signs of hypoglycemia
+Show them what to do if you begin experiencing signs of

-and cannot help yourself.
+and are unable to help yourself.

 - Wear a medic-alert bracelet.